AwatefBR/Life_Expectancy_EDA/README.md

 - For details on Exploratory Data Analysis (EDA) and data preprocessing, refer to the notebook: LifeExpectancyEDA+Models.ipynb.
 - Cleaned and preprocessed data is stored in the CSV file: data_train_preprocessed.csv.

-### Local Deployment Instructions:
-To deploy the app locally, follow these steps on your terminal:

-#### Create a virtual environment after saving this repository to a folder of your choice and install the required libraries:

-bash
-- mkdir life_expectancy
-- python -m venv .venv
-- source .venv/bin/activate
-- pip install -r requirements.twt

-#### Open Docker, build the image, and run it:

-bash
-- docker build -t my-app .
-- docker run -p 5000:5000 my-app

-#### Finally, at the root of the project folder, run:

-bash
-- python app/app.py

-#### Copy and paste the URL given by the terminal into your web browser to interact with the app.

-### Enjoy exploring the Life Expectancy Prediction App!